 WhichSchoolAdvisor.com has received limited response from parents regarding the school.
 However, those who have responded would overwhelmingly (88%) recommend it to other parents, although interestingly, 63% of respondents had also considered moving their child to another school.
 Parents are extremely satisfied with the academic achievement.
 The vast majority of parents also say Al Salam is great value.
 More here.

 Tuition fees at the school are published on the school's Web site.
-They range from AED 13,595 (plus AED 3,501 in compulsory additional fees) for FS1 to AED 19,676 for Year 8 (but with a further AED 4,097 for compulsory additional fees), which makes the school relatively highly affordable for a school following a UK curriculum.
+They range from AED 13,595 (plus AED 3,501 in compulsory additional fees) for FS1 to AED 19,676 for Year 8 (but with a further AED 4,097 for compulsory additional fees), which makes the school relatively affordable for a school following a UK curriculum.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.